 The first step in preventing rouging to occur is to have a regular inspection and maintenance plan in place.
 Part of that involves regularly scheduled cleaning, which can include pre-emptive derouging and passivation treatments.

 When bioburden or elevated iron levels are detected in the water, or by a wipe test, a professional chemical cleaning process is needed.
-On systems which must be serviced in place, Astro Pak technicians bring in one of the company’s custom-designed pump skids which is connected to a system inlet through temporary hoses and is used to perform the entire procedure.
+On systems which must be serviced in place, Astro Pak technicians bring in custom-designed pump skids which is connected to a system inlet through temporary hoses and is used to perform the entire procedure.
 The exact duration, chemistry and other aspects of the service will be based on a sample of the rouge and from analysis of organics taken from the system, but the general procedure is largely the same.

-First, the biomass itself is addressed.
-Chemicals specific to the detected contamination are circulated through the system with the temperature being closely controlled as well.
+If there is evidence of biogrowth, chemicals specific to the detected contamination are circulated through the system with the temperature being closely controlled as well.
 A combination of alkaline degreasers and oxidizing solutions will break up the biofilm and allow it to be flushed out.
 This is followed by, appropriately enough, a high purity water rinse to remove the contaminants and the cleaning solution.
 Next, a combination of citric acid and other organic compounds is used remove the built-up contaminates from the surface depending upon its composition.
 In addition to the ferric oxides that provide the red, orange, brown or even black coloration from ferrous oxides, silica and aluminum can also be found in the rouge.
 The derouging chemistry, heated to prescribed temperatures, dissolves the structure of the rouge and binds the iron so that it cannot precipitate out or chemically react before it too is flushed.
 After another high purity water rinse, the steel’s surface is ready to be repaired and prepared by chemical passivation.
 Passivation builds upon the stainless steel’s natural process of forming a chemically inert, “passive” layer.
 It does this by removing remaining surface iron, while also deterring the migration of further iron from the base metal to the surface.
 Once this has been completed, the system can be returned to service in an “as-new” condition.